jviel/graph_theory/README.md

-# graph_theory
+# Synopsis
-This repo contains c++ functions for linear algebra and graph theory using the GNU Scientific Library (gsl)
+This repo contains C++ functions for linear algebra and graph theory using the GNU Scientific Library (gsl)

+# Motivation
+This library is intended to support a larger project, which will bring a free, user-friendly graph-theory API to the online community.